 You can even hop on the Brussels-Amsterdam-Berlin line which now chugs on to Dresden in Germany and Prague in the Czech Republic.

-This means that you’ll be able to sleep during your journey, and wake up in a completely different (more mountainous) country!
+This means you’ll be able to sleep during your journey and wake up in a completely different (more mountainous) country! ⛰️

 Night buses in Amsterdam

-Just after midnight (around 12:30 AM) the metro line, tram, and regular buses stop running.
+Just after midnight (around 12:30 AM), the metros, trams, and regular buses stop running.

 READ MORE | What your favourite Dutch mode of transport says about you

 This means that transport is available 24 hours a day!
-On the weekday, everything else is usually resumed from around 6 AM anyway.
+Everything else is usually resumed from around 6 AM on the weekday.
 These night buses have 12 routes that link to Amsterdam Centraal Station.
 They go via Rembrandtplein and Leidseplein.

 How much do night buses cost?

-There are plenty of other ticket options to choose from online or at your local GVB ticket office.
-Or if you want to make life simple just use your bank card or mobile phone.
+Many other options exist online or at your local GVB ticket office.
+For a hassle-free experience, you can use your bank card or mobile phone. 🙌

 Have you ever taken night buses or night trains in the Netherlands before?
 Let us know your experiences in the comments!